Cogmasters/concord/docs/PORTABILITY.md

 libcurl and openssl are more difficult to compile on here than Concord.
 You can acquire pre-made packages of these from the HP-UX Porting and Archive Centre website.
 If you have HP aCC, it can compile Concord.
 However, it is recommended that you just use GNU C in lieu of aCC, as it has somewhat lackluster C99 support.

 #### Solaris
 Sun Studio can be made to compiler Concord.
-Sun Studio 11 (from 2008) was the tested compiler, but you will encounter some issues with gencodecs.
+Sun Studio 11 (from 2008) was the tested compiler, but you will encounter some issues with reflect-c.
 Of course, use `c99` for your `$CC`.

 #### Tru64 (OSF/1)
 The default compiler is NOT C99 capable, but GCC 4.4.7 can be compiled on OSF/1.
 Once you install that, libcurl, openssl, and Concord can be built.